 The start date for some businesses was deferred to 1 October 2019, including traders based overseas, annual accounting scheme users, local authorities, public corporations and not for profit organisations that aren’t set up as a company.
 HMRC has notified these businesses that they are in the so-called ‘deferral group’ for Making Tax Digital.

-Likewise, HMRC appreciate that new regulations and requirements do take time for businesses to adjust, so they will “take a light touch approach to penalties by not issuing filing or record keeping penalties where businesses are doing their best to comply with MTD” in the first year of mandation, according to Financial Secretary, Mel Stride.
+Likewise, HMRC appreciates that new regulations and requirements do take time for businesses to adjust, so they will “take a light touch approach to penalties by not issuing filing or record keeping penalties where businesses are doing their best to comply with MTD” in the first year of mandation, according to Financial Secretary, Mel Stride.

 While this statement reassures businesses not to panic over the implementation of MTD, it’s key that those affected are doing all they can to keep on top of the changes and upcoming VAT returns deadlines.